|Currently there may be errors shown on top of a page, because of a missing Wiki update (PHP version and extension DPL3).

 |This article is only a stub.
 You can help PrimeWiki by expanding it.

-Exponents larger than 79.3 had been worked on (mainly trial factoring, like the 100 Million Digit Prefactor Project) prior to Sept.
+Exponents larger than 79.3 million had been worked on (mainly trial factoring, like the 100 Million Digit Prefactor Project) prior to Sept.
 2008 (outside of PrimeNet), using programs other than Prime95.
 The results of these test were often forward to George Woltman and Will Edgington.
 When PrimeNet v5 was rolled out, exponents up to 1,000,000,000 were suppported.
-All of the work that had been previously reported to Woltman, was include in the data on PrimeNet.
+All of the work that had been previously reported to Woltman, was included in the data on PrimeNet.